NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/seq.md

 # SEQ Files

 Files ending with .seq dictate just about everything about the UI and characters that aren't art assets.
-This includes damage, speed, which animation to play, hitboxes, etc.
+This includes damage, speed, which animation to play, hitboxes, etc. Character's `0000.seq` file contain action data, while `0010.seq` appear to contain data for CPU control (AI).
 *Credit to TheCape for writing the content of this page*

 ## Table of Contents